-The creation of new knowledge has become a global project, but one in which the voice of Africa is often missing.
-If it is to take control of its own future, Africa must generate its own knowledge and, in doing so, contribute to global knowledge.
+The creation of new knowledge has become a global project, but Africa's voice is often missing.
+If it is to take control of its own future, Africa must generate its own knowledge and, in doing so, make global contributions.

-The research endeavour at UCT is committed to bringing African knowledge and expertise to the global challenge of solving the world’s wicked problems.
+Researchers at UCT are committed to bringing African knowledge and expertise to the challenge of solving the world’s most pressing problems.
 International collaboration is key to achieving this goal, and we have developed a large and vibrant network of partnerships across the globe.

-Taking advantage of its geographical location and position as one of the leading universities in Africa, UCT can play a vital role in connecting institutions in the global north with its extensive networks across Africa, to draw international expertise to the continent and to ensure that an African voice is present in global debates.
+As one of the leading universities in Africa, UCT can play a vital role in connecting institutions in the northern hemisphere with networks across our continent.
+It can draw international expertise here to ensure that an African voice is present in global debates.

-In all our research endeavours, we are driven by the idea of UCT as a vibrant centre of knowledge production on African issues, with African and global partners, to the highest international standards.
+UCT is driven to become a vibrant centre of knowledge production on African issues, with both African and global partners, and to produce research of the highest international standards.

-The sustainable development goals (SDGs) are wide-ranging and focus on the world’s most intractable problems.
-The United Nations (UN) recognises that the goals cannot be met by people working in silos, and have included ‘partnerships’ as the 17th goal.
-One of the specific targets is to “...enhance North–South, South–South and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge sharing on mutually agreed terms."
+The sustainable development goals (SDGs) adopted by the United Nations (UN) focus on the world’s most intractable problems.
+The UN recognises that the goals cannot be met by people working in isolation, and has included "partnerships" as the 17th goal.

-Formal international research networks are proliferating as research itself has become globalised.
-Universities around the world recognise the need to create ways to organise the funding of and support for internationally collaborative research, and often do this by forming formal networks.
-These have a number of advantages, perhaps the most significant of which is the establishment, over time, of trust between the institutions involved that can underpin on-the-ground collaborations and encourage the nurturing of further collaborations.
+Formal international research networks are multiplying as research itself has become globalised.
+Universities around the world recognise the need to create ways to organise funding and support for collaborative research.
+These formal networks have a number of advantages.
+Perhaps the most significant is the establishment, over time, of trust between the institutions involved that can underpin on-the-ground collaborations and encourage the nurturing of further collaborations.

-UCT is a member of a carefully targeted number of formal networks, each of which was established with specific goals in mind and therefore brings different and distinct benefits to its members.
-These networks are of particular strategic value to the university, and provide a platform of already established cooperation on which our researchers can build.
+UCT is a member of several carefully selected formal networks, each established with specific goals in mind that bring different and distinct strategic benefits to its members.

 UCT’s formal networks are managed by Wilna Venter, research collaboration specialist.

-ARUA, a partnership of research universities in Africa, was launched in early 2015 as a response to the growing challenges faced by African universities.
-The alliance will form a hub that supports centres of excellence in many other universities across the continent.
+African Research Universities Alliance (ARUA), a partnership of research universities in Africa, was launched in early 2015 in response to the growing challenges faced by African universities.
+The alliance forms a hub that supports centres of excellence in many universities across the continent.
 The focus is on building indigenous research excellence to enable the continent to take control of its future and assert itself as a powerful global force.

-The International Alliance of Research Universities (IARU), established in 2006, is a network of 11 international research-intensive universities from nine countries across the globe.
+The International Alliance of Research Universities (IARU), established in 2006, is a network of 11 international research-intensive universities from 9 countries.
 UCT was invited to join in 2015 and formally took up membership in 2016.
 IARU members work together to address the major challenges of our time, providing opportunities to students and staff and promoting joint projects at various levels between member universities.

-One of IARU’s flagship activities is the Global Summer Program offered between June and September every year.
-Each member university puts forward a module(s) for which students from IARU universities may apply.
-One of the aims of the Program is to give international students an experience of cultures at the hosting institution and vice versa.
-UCT will be hosting one interdisciplinary module in 2017: Sustainable Water Management in Africa.
+One of IARU’s flagship projects is the Global Summer Program offered between June and September every year.
+Each member university presents modules that students from other IARU universities may apply to join.
+One of the aims of the program is to give international students an experience of different cultures.

-The Worldwide Universities Network (WUN) is a leading global higher education and research network made up of 24 universities across the globe.
+The Worldwide Universities Network (WUN) is a leading higher education and research network made up of 24 universities across the globe.
 Together they work to drive international research collaboration and address issues of global significance.
-WUN is the most active global higher education and research network with 90 active research initiatives, engaging over 2 000 researchers and students collaborating on a diverse range of projects.
+WUN has 90 active research initiatives, engaging over 2 000 researchers and students.

-UCT has ring-fenced funding to enable researchers' participation in the WUN Research Development Fund, which provides grants for research projects that include at least three member universities and span at least two geographical regions.
+UCT has ring-fenced funding to enable researchers' participation in the WUN Research Development Fund, which provides grants for research projects that include at least 3 member universities and span at least 2 geographical regions.

-The AAUN is a group of leading universities in Australia and Africa, connecting researchers and academics through institutional partnerships in order to address challenges facing both continents.
-Their objectives are to develop institutional research partnerships and capacity-building and training programmes, and to produce innovative policy solutions through position papers with key academics, non-government organisations, business and political representatives.
+Australia Africa Universities Network (AAUN) is a group of leading universities in Australia and Africa, connecting researchers and academics through institutional partnerships in order to address challenges facing both continents.
+AAUN's objectives are to develop institutional research partnerships and capacity-building and training programmes.

-AAUN is now in its third year of supporting projects in the key themes of food security, public health, public sector reform, education, mining and economic development.
+AAUN supports projects that focus on of food security, public health, public sector reform, education, mining and economic development.